Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-eiGqL7qpc14.md

 ### Transcript

-> will there be faster smelter manufacturers does like i don't know you you overclock them right that's how you get faster
+> will there be faster smelter manufacturers does like I don't know you you overclock them right that's how you get faster